Gare du Nord: Services

 Like other Parisian railway stations, the Gare du Nord rapidly proved to be too small to handle persistent increases in railway traffic.
 Accordingly, the station has been periodically reconfigured.
 During 1884, engineers were able to install five supplementary tracks.
 During 1889, the station's interior was completely rebuilt, while an extension was constructed along its eastern side to serve the suburban rail lines.
 Further rounds of expansion work were carried out between the 1930s and the 1960s.

 Beginning in 1906 and 1908, the station was served by the Metro Line 4 (which crosses Paris from north to south) and the terminus of Metro Line 5 (which ran to Étoile through Place d'Italie.
 In 1942, Line 5 was extended towards the northern suburbs of Pantin and Bobigny, while its south terminus was set to Place d'Italie.
-Metro Line 2 (station La Chapelle) is linked to the Gare du Nord via a tunnel.
-One enters the Métro station; instead of climbing the stairs that lead to the elevated Métro line (not all of Line 2 is elevated), one descends several flights of stairs, before traversing a long, arched circular hallway to enter the station.
+Metro Line 2 (station La Chapelle) is linked to the Gare du Nord by a long, arched circular underground passageway.

 During 1994, the arrival of high speed Eurostar international services required another reorganisation of the rail tracks: